MicroGridsPy/MicroGridsPy/README.md

 - **NASA POWER Integration**: Utilizes NASA POWER for calculating renewable energy production.

-### Required libraries
+### Environments

-In the current repository under the Environments branch MAC OS and Windows environment made available.
+In the current repository under the Environments branch MAC OS and Windows environmentare available.
-Works with Gurobi, CPLEX, cbc, glpk.
+Currently, MicroGridsPy have been confirmed to work with Gurobi, and GPLK.

 ### License
 This is a free software licensed under the “European Union Public Licence" EUPL v1.1.
 It